dalloriam/engel/docs/howto/engel.application.rst

-Building a PopeUI Application
+Building an Engel Application
 =============================

-This section will cover the creation of a basic PopeUI application that will display the headlines from Reddit using PRAW_.
+This section will cover the creation of a basic Engel application that will display the headlines from Reddit using PRAW_.

 .. _PRAW: https://github.com/praw-dev/praw/